databrary/www/databrary/input/pages/resources/guide/institutions.md

 Some IRBs allow De-identified Data to be shared without explicit permission of the person tested.

 The Databrary agreement is intended to formalize the obligations by the scientists who will view, browse, download, analyze, or contribute data.
-Those obligations include not to misuse the information, not to identify the participants, and to seek approval when a specific use case requires it.
+Those obligations include proper use of the information, protection of participant identities, and seeking approval when a specific use case requires it.